A friendly guide for curious explorers

 Where in the world did beliefs begin?

 Tap a glowing land.
-You'll meet the faiths born there, roughly when they began, and watch how they travelled out across the world.
+You'll meet the faiths born there, roughly when they began, where they live today, and watch how they travelled out across the world.

 tap a land β†’ Americas Europe Africa Mid-East India East Asia Oceania